CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     ##### last change 2024-04-16 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

+??? faq "Do you account for `BFF/PXF` schema versions?"

+    As of August 2024, we do not explicitly account for BFF/PXF schema versions.
+In some cases, BFF data may not include a version, requiring us to infer changes.
+However, most schema updates are downstream and do not impact term-level data.
+As a result, the overall effect of comparing data from different schema versions is typically minimal.
+We assume that users are aware of the versions they are working with and understand the implications of using data from different schema versions.

+    ##### last change 2024-08-11 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ### Post-processing

 ??? faq "How do I store `Pheno-Ranker`'s data in a relational database?"